-AKA: 'Sale', 'Order', 'Lead' - The name given to the ultimate objective of the affiliate programme, completing the desired action.
+AKA: 'Sale,' 'Order,' 'Lead' - The name given to the ultimate objective of the affiliate program, completing the desired action.

-Upper-funnel Activity
+Upper-funnel activity

-Refers to the conventional sales funnel which describes the different roles that different affiliates can play in converting an eventual transaction.
+Refers to the conventional sales funnel that describes the different roles that different affiliates can play in converting an eventual transaction.
 Upper-funnel activity relates to those affiliates that play more of an influential role, promoting the brand message, but who are less likely to convert traffic into immediate sales.
-Examples of these might be bloggers, influencers or editorial content sites that sit in this upperfunnel region compared to cashback or discount code affiliates whose sales incentives make them better at converting traffic into sales.
+Examples of these might be bloggers, influencers or editorial content sites that sit in this upper-funnel region compared to cashback or discount code affiliates whose sales incentives make them better at converting traffic into sales.

-Validation Period
+Validation period

-Refers to the period between when a sale has been tracked and when it has been confirmed as 'valid' by the advertiser in question meaning that the affiliate will now receive their commission.
+Refers to the period between when a sale has been tracked and when it has been confirmed as 'valid' by the advertiser in question, meaning that the affiliate will now receive their commission.

-White Label
+White label